 Mission is the heart of Peoples Presbyterian Church.
 We seek to serve our neighbors–both in Milan and around the world–in any way we can!
+Here is an alphabetized list of some of the projects we have undertaken recently:

 In 2018, we started a “Book Buddies” program, in which volunteers take shifts to read with second graders at Paddock Elementary School right across the street.
 Every Wednesday while school is in session, we get to hear stories as the kids practice reading out loud!